 Metairie real estate is some of the most expensive in Louisiana, although Metairie house values don't compare to the most expensive real estate in the U.S.

-Unlike some towns, Metairie isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Metairie are a mix of both white- and blue-collar jobs.
-Overall, Metairie is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Metairie who work in office and administrative support (13.60%), sales jobs (12.07%), and management occupations (9.36%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Metairie is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Metairie is a town of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Metairie who work in sales jobs (11.20%), office and administrative support (10.45%), and management occupations (8.90%).

-The education level of Metairie citizens is substantially higher than the typical US community, as 32.60% of adults in Metairie have at least a bachelor's degree.
+The education level of Metairie citizens is very high relative to the national average among all cities (21.84%): 37.86% of adults in Metairie have a bachelor's degree or even advanced degree.

-The per capita income in Metairie in 2010 was $32,849, which is wealthy relative to Louisiana and the nation.
-This equates to an annual income of $131,396 for a family of four.
+The per capita income in Metairie in 2018 was $37,928, which is wealthy relative to Louisiana, and upper middle income relative to the rest of the US.
+This equates to an annual income of $151,712 for a family of four.
 However, Metairie contains both very wealthy and poor people as well.

-Metairie is a somewhat ethnically-diverse town.
+Metairie is a very ethnically-diverse town.
 The people who call Metairie home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Metairie residents report their race to be White, followed by Black or African-American.
 Metairie also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 14.48% of the town’s residents.
-Important ancestries of people in Metairie include German, Italian, Irish, and English.
+People of Hispanic or Latino origin account for 15.12% of the town’s residents.
+Important ancestries of people in Metairie include French, German, Italian, Irish, and English.

 The most common language spoken in Metairie is English.
 Other important languages spoken here include Spanish and Arabic.